-Zadar is the main city in North Dalmatia with over 76,000 inhabitants.
-Most famous for its Old Town, set in a peninsula that is completely pedestrianised, the town has numerous Roman and other wonderful sights – some rather modern – so is a delight to visit.
+Zadar is the main city in North Dalmatia, with about 75,000 inhabitants.
+Most famous for its Old Town, set in a peninsula that is completely pedestrianised, the town has numerous Roman and other wonderful sights – some rather modern – and is a delight to visit.

 The town is also very easy to reach, whether flying in from elsewhere in Europe (it has its own airport) or by bus from other destinations in Croatia.
 There are also internal flights to the town’s airport from other places in Croatia.

 Zadar is perhaps sometimes overlooked as a place to visit in Croatia, possibly because it is slightly out of the way of the delights further south in Dalmatia.
 However, it really is a charming town and you won’t regret spending some time here.
 Why not start your holiday here before heading further down the coast?
 It’s also a very suitable base for day trips to locations such as Plitvice Lakes, the Kornati islands or Krka National Park.

 Read up more on the town, how to get there and what to see in our guide below.

 Guide to Zadar